serverless/serverless/docs/dashboard/safeguards/README.md

 # Safeguards

 Safeguards performs a series of policy checks when running the `serverless deploy` command.
-There are [fourteen policies](#default-policies) included which you can [configure in the dashboard](#configuring-policies).
-Additionally [custom policies](#custom-policies) can be created and added to your serverless project.
+There are [fourteen policies](/framework/docs/dashboard/safeguards/available/) included which you can [configure in the dashboard](#configuring-policies).
+Additionally [custom safeguards](/framework/docs/dashboard/safeguards/custom/) can be created and added to your serverless project.

 ## Configuring Policies

 Safeguard policies are managed in the [Serverless Framework Dashboard](https://dashboard.serverless.com/).
 When you run `serverless deploy`, the CLI obtains the latest list of Safeguard policies and performs the checks before any resources are provisioned or deployed.

 The list of available Safeguards can be found by navigating to the "profiles" page, selecting the individual profile and opening the "safeguards" tab.
-The guide on [using deployment profiles to deploy](./profiles.md#using-a-deployment-profile-to-deploy) provides instructions to identify the profile used by your application and stage.
+The guide on [using deployment profiles to deploy](/framework/docs/dashboard/profiles#using-a-deployment-profile-to-deploy) provides instructions to identify the profile used by your application and stage.

 When creating a new Safeguard policy you must specify each of the following fields: